Summer Camp FAQs

 Check the Lost and Found at pick-up!
 Each week before closing program, lost and found items are gathered and laid out on a table.
 Please stop by the table before you leave to check for any missing items.

-If you believe your camper has left something behind, email our friendly registrar at email@example.com.
+If you believe your camper has left something behind, email Hannah at firstname.lastname@example.org.
 Please include “lost & found” and the week your camper attended in the subject line.

 Note: All items unclaimed by October 1st will be donated to local charities.